abhinandanramesh/Android-Notification-using-Google-Cloud-Messaging/README.md

 To create only the backend for an existing android app, refer to https://developers.google.com/eclipse/docs/endpoints-create-fromandroid

 Tweak the allowed number of users parameter in the gcmdemoapp-AppEngine/src/com/gcmdemoapp/MessageEndPoint.java class.
-Currently, I have configured the allowed number of users to 100.
-1000 is the limit however though.
+Currently, I have configured the allowed number of users to 5000.

 Add annotations for the cloud end points as needed.

 I have automated the process of GCM registration along with the Google sign in process.
 Add the corresponding Google Play Services library for the sign-in.
-Please use the library as I have uploaded for the java files to compile to compile without any overhead.
-Add the necessary dependencies if the latest version is used.
+Please use the library as I have uploaded for the java files to compile to compile without any overhead or additional dependencies.
+Add the necessary dependencies if the latest version of Google play services library is used.

 The notification is built and handled using notification builder in the onmessage handler in GCMIntentService.java